-- If the school is unable to continue training at the Resident School for reasons beyond its control such as, but not limited to, hurricanes, floods, extreme weather conditions, fire, flood, etc., then the school reserves the right to suspend training at the Resident Site(s) affected for a period not to exceed 120 days.
-If any student is affected by this clause, the student may return to the Resident School and take the complete Resident Training at no additional tuition charge.
+- If the school is unable to continue CDL training at the School for reasons beyond its control such as, but not limited to, hurricanes, floods, extreme weather conditions, fire, flood, etc., then the school reserves the right to suspend training at the Training Site(s) affected for a period not to exceed 120 days.
+If any student is affected by this clause, the student may return to the School and take the complete Training at no additional tuition charge.

-- Rules, regulations and policies of the school regarding attendance and conduct during Resident Training shall be given to the student upon arrival for Resident Training.
+- Rules, regulations and policies of the school regarding attendance and conduct during Training shall be given to the student upon arrival for CDL Training.
 Failure to abide with the foregoing rules, regulations and policies may mean dismissal and resultant loss of training.

 - Students understand their driving record may be investigated by potential employers.